1) Create an archive by collecting documents and artifacts relating to the Swiss experience in North American life and history.

 All donations are unconditional and unrestricted gifts to the Swiss Center of North America.
 For some items, the Swiss Center will require a standard Deed of Gift form that is signed and dated by the donor and Swiss Center staff.
 This form will transfer legal ownership of the items to the Swiss Center and will be retained as a permanent record.

-Physical transfer of the donation is the responsibility of the donor including paying for any shipping, handling, insurance or freight charges.
+Physical transfer of the donation is the responsibility of the donor including shipping, handling, insurance or freight charges.

 Because it is considered a conflict of interest for archives and libraries to make appraisals, donors who want such appraisals must hire a private disinterested third party.
 It is the donors responsibility to pay for an appraisal.